oslabs-beta/tkyo-drift/tkyo-drift/README.md

 - Neither the log, nor the binary files, contain your users input or AI outputs.
 This data is not necessary to calculate drift, and its exclusion is an intentional choice for data privacy.

 ```
 Note: if you add or remove model types to the tkyoDrift tracker, the log will break.
 Please ensure you clear any existing logs after altering the embedding model names.
-What we mean here, is that if you change your lexical model from "lexical" to "linguistic" when writing to the log, the makeLogEntry method of the Drift Class would work, but the log Parser would fail.
+What we mean here, is that if you change your conceptual embedding model from "concept" to "vibes", when writing to the log the makeLogEntry method of the Drift Class would work, but the log parser would fail.

 Keep in mind, however, you can change models any time you like, though that will brick your drift calculations for a different reason; your inputs/outputs will be embedded with dissimilar methods, which would lead to inaccurate drift calculations.
 ```